halfbakedsneed/chowdown/README.md

-# elicit
+# chowdown

-Elicit is a JavaScript library intended to speed up the consumption of DOM pages by allowing for their quick transform into more usable formats.
+Chowdown is a JavaScript library that allows for the quick transformation of DOM documents into more usable formats.

 ## <a name="table-of-contents"></a> Table of Contents